The gloves are off. The leaders of the music industry have seen enough. Music licensing is a serious business. This time they’re not kidding around.

 Businesses using internet-based music sources without proper licenses should also take note.
 The companies that provide internet service to them are being pressured to shut down connectivity to stop illegal use of music.

-This leads to questions for telephone systems installers who are attaching a radio, mp3 player or internet audio to “music on hold” queues.
-We have heard from many installers who believe it is “not their problem” if their client doesn’t pay music licensing fees.
-Actually, they could be violating infringement laws by helping their clients use unlicensed music.
+This leads to questions for communications platforms and the service providers that configure them.
+Where is the hold music coming from?
+MSPs and platform providers take a “not-my-problem” stance, but could be violating infringement laws by helping their clients use unlicensed music.
 As we’ve seen, the music industry is pursuing communications providers as well as individual businesses.

 Telephone equipment makers typically warn installers about music on hold licensing, in hopes of sidestepping any liability for themselves.
 The Toshiba Strata phone system installation manual says: